akmalfaditya/Bootcamp/Practice/Concurrency and Asynchrony/Threading/README.md

-# C# Threading - Multi-Threading Fundamentals
+# C# Threading

-## 🎯 Learning Objectives
+## Learning Objectives

-Master C# threading fundamentals and learn to create responsive, multi-threaded applications that can perform multiple operations simultaneously.
+Learn C# threading fundamentals and learn to create responsive, multi-threaded applications that can perform multiple operations simultaneously.

 **What you'll master:**
 - Creating and managing threads with the Thread class